eschwabe/eschwabe.github.io/_posts/2016-03-04-the-beginning.markdown

 categories: profile about
 ---

+I figured it would be best to start the blog with a bit about myself.

 # Introduction

 My name is Eric Schwabe.
 I work as a software engineer, currently in commericial aerospace test systems.
 I am always looking to expand my interests and expertise, so I decided to try writing a blog.
 I have always been fascinated with personal computers and electronic devices growing up.
 I grew up during the time when the Internet became common in every household.